smallo-lang/Beth/README.md

 2. Instructions list;
 3. Variable map;
 4. Return locations stack;
-5. Instructions map.
+5. Opcodes map.

-> Instructions methods are to be named with an \_underscore prefix.
+> Opcode methods are to be surrounded with `_underscores_` which will separate
+> them visually from the rest of internal VM methods.

 #### Methods